PERSUE-Lab-ASU/cse467/about.md

 ### Intermediate project report (10 pts)
 Provide a progress report with intermediate results. <ins>The report must show the completion of at least 30% of what you had proposed to do</ins>.
 Report components:
-- Introduction: an introduction of the problem that you are working on.
+- Introduction: an introduction to the problem that you are working on.
 - Enhancement methods: if you are working toward bonus points, explain the methodology you are following to do the additional steps.
-Using prior research, motivate the necessity or usefulness of the additional analysis, justify why the methodology you selected is the best way to do that.
+Using prior research, motivate the necessity or usefulness of the additional analysis, and justify why the methodology you selected is the best way to do that.
-- Methods: what parts of the planned research you have completed so far?
+- Methods: What parts of the planned research have you completed so far?
 How did you do it?
 Did you exactly follow the original paper?
-If not, why? (the reason can be either something is infeasible
+If not, why? (the reason can be that something is infeasible
-- Results: present results that you have obtained so.
+- Results: present the results that you have obtained so far.
 Do they align with the original paper?
 If not, why?
 - Next steps: Explain unresolved issues and challenges, and how you will resolve them.
 Provide a timeline to complete the remaining tasks and write the project report.
 How will you distribute the workload among the team members?

 ### Report presentation and Q&A (5 pts)

 ### Final report (15 pts)
-Extend the status report with all results, discuss, interpret, contextualize the results and draw conclusions from them (max 10 pages).
+Extend the status report with all results, discuss, interpret, contextualize the results, and draw conclusions from them (max 10 pages).
 *Note*: references do not count toward the page limit.

 ### Report presentation and Q&A (5 pts)